What Is Stiff Person Syndrome (SPS)?

 • Progressive – symptoms worsen over time

-• Encephalo- – brain involvement
+• Encephalo- – involvement of the brain

-• Myelitis – spinal cord involvement
+• Myelitis – involvement of the spinal cord

 • Rigidity – severe stiffness